Germany is holding a national election. Here’s what’s at stake

 Scholz rode to power on a wave of post-Merkel optimism, but his “traffic light” coalition has been beset by infighting from the start.
 Many of those disagreements spilled out into public and the country grew weary of constant bickering.

-All of that lead to some pretty dim views of Scholz and his SPD party.
-One poll last September ranked Scholz as the least popular German chancellor since unification.
+All of that lead to some pretty dim views of Scholz and his SPD.
+One poll last September ranked Scholz as the least popular German chancellor since reunification.

 Scholz’s popularity was so low that just before the election season kicked into full swing, there were rumors that his party wanted Boris Pistorius, the current defense minister, to replace him as the party’s Kanzlerkandidat.